EdwardDunn/Platform-Game/Contribution_Guide.md

 - Use the issue description you are working on for your commit message e.g. "Issue #10 Updated README.md"

 - If you're not working on one of the existing issues, remember to create a new one before you submit a Pull Request

+- If another contributor has commented on an issue this usually means they are working on it, have a look at the comments.